 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 A weekend trip to Boston is a fabulous quick getaway – and we designed the perfect Boston itinerary for travelers who want to see the best of the city!
 Packed with iconic sights, fascinating history and local cuisine, a weekend in Boston is an ideal trip for people who love to experience diverse and exciting places.

 On a Boston weekend trip, visitors have an array of options regarding how to spend their time.
 In our Boston Itinerary, we feature a range of activities so that visitors can get a taste of all the city has to offer.

 The first question many travelers ask is, How many days in Boston for a trip?
 In our plan for a weekend getaway to Boston, we outline the best way to see Boston in 3 days.
 We think visitors can squeeze the top things to do in Boston into a well planned 3 day trip.

 Planning a Weekend in Boston Itinerary

 When we visited a friend for a long weekend in Boston it wasn’t our first trip to the city.
-Our previous trips, however, revolved around beer and baseball (admittedly, two of the best things about Boston!), but we had missed out on a lot that the city has to offer.
+Our previous Boston weekend trips had revolved around beer and baseball (admittedly, two of the best things about the city!), but we had missed out on a lot of the best Boston sights.